xx00a/Group6/use_cases/use_case_city_report.md

 1. Administrator correctly identifies variables to execute the query.
 2. Administrator is competent on the system and successfully submits a request to the application to process.
 3. The application produces an accurate report that the Administrator can analyse.
-4.Administrator uses data to produce raport for World Health Organisation.
+4. Administrator uses data to produce raport for World Health Organisation.

 ## EXTENSIONS